helius86/NeoPrint/README.md

 ## Getting Started

-To run the application, navigate to the directory containing the two Python files and run `main.py` using Python 3.
+To run the application, navigate to the directory containing the two Python files `NeoPrint` and run `main.py` using Python 3.
 This will launch the main window of the application, which includes a mode selection dialog.
 Users can choose between single-point and multi-point tests by selecting the appropriate radio button and clicking the "OK" button.

 ## Features